Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 Researching an employer is key to nailing a graduate job interview – so what do you need to know?

-When researching the company, you should be looking to find out:
+When researching the company, you should try to find out:

 Once you know what you’re looking for, here’s how you can go about finding it: